Preparing & Reviewing An Accounts Receivable Aging Report

 Companies that handle billing primarily through invoices will need to keep a close eye on the AR aging report; they’ll have plenty of outstanding debts to track.
 Other companies dealing more with third-party vendors (like credit card processors) may not have as many line items to track.
 But most businesses rely on a combination of both, and when set up correctly, the AR aging report offers great insight into how to improve collection rates, cash flow, and predictability across reporting periods.

-Putting Together an AR Aging Report
+Sample: Putting Together an AR Aging Report

 Start by running an AR report in your accounting software.
 You’ll note the AR aging report offers several important pieces of information: